center-for-threat-informed-defense/adversary_emulation_library/micro_emulation_plans/src/user_execution/iso-bypass/README.md

-# README for User Execution of ISO-Bypass
+# User Execution of ISO-Bypass

 ## Prerequisites